 Bogged – If you get stuck in the mud, the floor mats in your car can help to add traction under the wheels.
 This also works for snow… if you’re in one of the few places in Australia that snows.

-Windscreen Cracks – Apply clear nail polish to both sides of windscreen chips and cracks to prevent them getting worse before you can get a professional fix.
+Windscreen Cracks – Apply clear nail polish to both sides of windscreen chips and cracks to prevent them from getting worse before you can get a professional fix.

 Pool Noodle – If your garage is a little tight for getting in and out of your car, you can avoid dinging the doors with some simple padding on the walls.
 Cut a pool noodle in half lengthways and attach it to the garage wall at the height of the car door.
 Any time you open too far the door will just bounce on the pool noodle.